Best Sony cameras for any photographer

 You don’t necessarily need to go full-frame

-As the price of full-frame cameras like Sony’s A7 line have come down, APS-C cameras with their smaller sensors have lost some momentum.
+As the price of full-frame cameras like Sony’s A7 line have come down, APS-C cameras with their smaller sensors have some momentum.
 This is where mirrorless started for Sony, though, and there’s still a lot of life left at this level.

 Some photographers prefer the rangefinder-style bodies.
 The off-set viewfinders don’t stick up out of the camera and the bodies are generally compact and easy to carry.
 Those smaller sensors also give these cameras access to more compact, cheaper APS-C lenses, which still offer awesome image quality.